 However, the truth is:

 All felony convictions are viewed by insurance companies as a valid risk, even when they occurred years ago.
-Behavior is a substantial factor for insurance companies to consider when approving of life coverage.
-This means that behavior which puts your life at risk, such as a felony conviction, is viewed in a negative light.
+Behavior is a substantial factor for insurance companies to consider when approving life coverage.
+This means that behavior that puts your life at risk, such as a felony conviction, is viewed in a negative light.

 Life Insurance Coverage